gdhorne/cloud-computing-development-environment/README.md

 	(VM) unixscripter: ~ $ sudo apt-get upgrade

 When prompted to continue press the ENTER key to accept the default response ('Y' - yes).

+If prompted about the GRUB bootloader select the default option by pressing the SPACE key until you see an asterisk (*) appear between the brackets as shown.

+        [*] /dev/xvda (3221 MB; ???)

+Press the ENTER key to continue.

+If prompted about the menu.lst press the ENTER key to accept the default as shown.

+        keep the local version currently installed

 Either type or copy-and-paste the following commands one-at-a-time into the Terminal pane.
 To paste a command right-click with the mouse and select Paste from the context-sensitive menu.
 Be sure to press the ENTER key after each command.